 • widespread HIV infection;

-• concomitant chronic diseases (diabetes mellitus, arthritis);
+• concomitant chronic diseases (diabetes, arthritis);

 • intensive therapy course;